winston0410/sparrow/README.md

     require('sparrow')({
       transformationList: [
         {
-          target: ['$(a){font-size: 20px}'], // css declaration with placeholders
+          targets: ['$(a){font-size: 20px}'], // css declaration with placeholders
           transformationOption: [{
-            value: ['font-size: 19px'], //Value for replacing, appending or prepending target value.
+            values: ['font-size: 19px'], //Value for replacing, appending or prepending target value.
 Can be omitted if the operation: 'remove'
             operation: 'after' // remove, replace, before, after }]
         }